MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 |02-03-20|Sale|-1|-100.00|6|

 > [!NOTE]
->  Because cost adjustment has not yet occurred, the values in the **Cost Amount (Actual)** field of the inventory decreases corresponding to the inventory increases that they are applied to.
+>  Because cost adjustment has not yet occurred, the values in the **Cost Amount (Actual)** field of the stock decreases corresponding to the stock increases that they are applied to.

  The following table shows the entries in the **Avg.
 Cost Adjmt.
 Entry Point** table that apply to value entries resulting from the item ledger entries in the preceding table.